 Aside from being more severe than baby blues in terms of symptoms, postpartum depression actually lasts longer.
 It can begin any time after childbirth, from a few days or weeks after the baby is born up to six months after delivery.
 If left untreated, this disorder can last for many months or even longer, interfering with the mother’s ability to care for the child or do other chores and tasks.7

 Try These Natural Postpartum Depression Remedies

 • Herbs and supplements.
-These may help treat depression in general (and postpartum depression in particular), however, you may need to consult with your physician if these are safe to take, especially if you’re breastfeeding.
+These may help treat depression in general (and postpartum depression in particular); however, you may need to consult with your physician on whether these are safe to take, especially if you’re breastfeeding.
 For example, St. John’s wort has mixed evidence regarding its safety when taken while breastfeeding.

-✓ Accept help from others.
-Consider if you need to hire extra help to do tasks like cooking, housework and shopping, so that you can spend more time and bond with your baby.
+Accept help from others.
+Consider if you need to hire extra help to do tasks like cooking, housework and shopping, so you can spend more time bonding with your baby.

-✓ Rest whenever you can.
+Rest whenever you can.
 Sleep if you get the chance.
-Take “shifts” with your partner, so that you can get enough shuteye.
+Take “shifts” with your partner, so you can get enough shuteye.

 Nourish yourself with regular, healthy meals made from wholesome organic foods.
 Avoid processed foods and don't go for long periods without having a snack.

 Avoid substances like alcohol or recreational drugs, which can only make you feel worse.